-Is the raw image data before it is made into L or other images.
-RAW images cannot be viewed on a computer without the use of software, such as Digital Photo Professional (EOS software, p.314).
-However, you can perform various adjustments on them that are impossible with other image types such as L. RAW is effective when you want to precisely adjust the image yourself or shoot an important subject.
+EXAM is the raw image data before it is made into $\blacksquare L$ or other images.
+EXAM images cannot be viewed on a computer without the use of EOS software, such as Digital Photo Professional (p.314).
+However, you can perform various adjustments on them that are impossible with other image types such as $\blacksquare L$.
+EXAM is effective when you want to precisely adjust the image yourself or shoot an important subject.